Table of Contents

 Andrew Howard drove him to an alley in Englewood, Chicago and murdered him with six shots to his head and one in the arm.
 Andrew Howard was arrested on March 16, 1973 while Larry Hoover went into hiding.

-The officers later learned that the truck had been reported stolen and the fingerprints of the offender named “Harry Cooper” matched those of Larry Hoover, who had an active murder warrant.
-Larry Hoover was arrested and charged with the murder of William Young.
+The officers later learned that the truck that “Larry Cooper” had been riding was reported stolen.
+The officers also discovered that the fingerprints of the offender named “Larry Cooper” matched those of Larry Hoover, who had an active murder warrant.
+Larry Hoover was charged with the homicide of William Young.

 Years later, Hoover told a journalist that it was silly of him to be hiding in Chicago.